claudroiu/claudroiu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at the [Free University of Bolzano-Bozen](https://www.unibz.it/en/).
+I obtained my PhD in Economics from the [Free University of Bolzano-Bozen](https://www.unibz.it/en/).
 My research interests are in macroeconomics with a specific emphasis on the interplay between fiscal policy and monetary policy.
 During my doctoral studies, I worked as an intern in the Monetary Policy and Analysis Division at the Deutsche Bundesbank.

 Please find my Curriculum Vitae [here](https://claudroiu.github.io/files/CV_Claudia_Udroiu.pdf).